ryan4eng/vscode-c-cpp-flylint/README.md

 </div>

-This work was originally done by [jbenden]([GitHub - jbenden/vscode-c-cpp-flylint: A VS Code extension for advanced, modern, static analysis of C/C++ that supports a number of back-end analyzer programs.](https://github.com/jbenden/vscode-c-cpp-flylint)).
+This work was originally done by [jbenden](https://github.com/jbenden/vscode-c-cpp-flylint).
 For every hour of work I put into this, they put in a months work, so full credit to them on this.

 I did the following: